mikkokallio/arc-enabled-sql-poc/AVD.md

 9. So logged in as that user and changed it.
 Now trying again to deploy with that new pw.

-Success authenticating to Azure Active Directory.
+So I got this: Success authenticating to Azure Active Directory.
 Valid domain administrator credentials.

-Validate if the given domain administrator avddude@mikkomkalliogmailcom.onmicrosoft.com is a member of 'AAD DC Administrators' group.

-So I got this: "Error: The given domain administrator avddude@mikkomkalliogmailcom.onmicrosoft.com is not a member of 'AAD DC Administrators' group."
+Validate if the given domain administrator xxx is a member of 'AAD DC Administrators' group.
+"Error: The given domain administrator xxx is not a member of 'AAD DC Administrators' group."

 So trying to fix that now.